LEO: Generative Latent Image Animator for Human Video Synthesis: Related Works

-In contrast to unconditional video generation, \textbf{conditional video generation} seeks to produces high-quality videos, following image-to-image generation pipeline~\cite{CycleGAN2017,isola2017image, huang2018munit}.
-In this context, additional signals such as semantic maps~\cite{pan2019video, wang2018vid2vid,wang2019fewshotvid2vid}, human key-points~\cite{jang2018video, yang2018pose, walker2017pose, chan2019everybody, zakharov2019few, wang2019fewshotvid2vid, wang2021dance}, motion labels~\cite{WANG_2020_WACV}, 3D face mesh~\cite{Zhao_2018_ECCV, yang20223dhumangan} and optical flow~\cite{li2018flow,ohnishi2018ftgan} have been exploited to guide motion generation.
+In contrast to unconditional video generation, \textbf{conditional video generation} seeks to produces high-quality videos, following image-to-image generation pipeline~\cite{chu2017cyclegan,isola2017image, huang2018munit}.
+In this context, additional signals such as semantic maps~\cite{pan2019video, wang2018vid2vid,wang2019fewshotvid2vid}, human key-points~\cite{jang2018video, yang2018pose, walker2017pose, chan2019everybody, zakharov2019few, wang2019fewshotvid2vid, wang2021dance}, motion labels~\cite{WANG_2020_WACV}, 3DMM~\cite{Zhao_2018_ECCV, yang20223dhumangan} and optical flow~\cite{li2018flow,ohnishi2018ftgan} have been exploited to guide motion generation.
+In addition, text description, has been used in large-scale video diffusion models~{\cite{makeavideo,imagenvideo,videoLDM,lavie,vdm,show1,snapvideo,videocrafter2,latte,seine,svd}} for high-quality video generation.
 Our framework also supports for conditional video generation based on a single image.
 However, unlike previous approaches, our method follows the image animation pipeline~\cite{fomm,mraa,wang2022latent} which leverages the dense flow maps for motion modeling.
 We introduce our method in details in the following.